awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_NoBGP.md

 You can test the gateway configuration for each tunnel\.

-**To test the customer gateway configuration for each tunnel**
+**To test the customer gateway device configuration for each tunnel**

-1. Ensure that the customer gateway has a static route to your VPC, as suggested in the configuration templates provided by AWS\.
+1. Ensure that the customer gateway device has a static route to your VPC, as suggested in the configuration templates provided by AWS\.

-1. Ensure that a static route has been added to the VPN connection so that traffic can get back to your customer gateway\.
+1. Ensure that a static route has been added to the VPN connection so that traffic can get back to your customer gateway device\.
 For example, if your local subnet prefix is `198.10.0.0/16`, you need to add a static route with that CIDR range to your VPN connection\.
 Make sure that both tunnels have a static route to your VPC\.

 Next you must test the connectivity for each tunnel by launching an instance into your VPC, and pinging the instance from your home network\.
 Before you begin, make sure of the following:
 + Use an AMI that responds to ping requests\.
 We recommend that you use one of the Amazon Linux AMIs\.